LonglongaaaGo/e4e_trainer/README.md

 - Note: this project is from the paper
 ``Designing an Encoder for StyleGAN Image Manipulation (SIGGRAPH 2021)''
-- We just use it for training a style encoder.
+- We just use it to train style encoders.
 For more technique problems, please refer to e4e.